willkand/final-project/README.md

 ## Requirements

-* Your app has at least three features
+* **Your app has at least three distinct "features"**
-  * For a 'Todo list app', three features could be "adding todos", "editing todos", and "removing todos"
+  * If you are building a travel planning application, one feature could be allowing users to create a new trip
 * Your project has at least ten commits in git
 * Your app is mobile responsive
 * Your project contains a `README.md` file that explains what your project is and how to use it